barneyb/lgrep/README.md

 of text, but not always.
 Since `grep` only understands lines of text, this can require some gymnastics to extract full log records.

+## Install

+Download a binary for your platform at https://github.com/barneyb/lgrep/releases/latest and put it on your path.
+If there isn't one for your platform, see below to build one from source.

 ## Build & Install

 Use `cargo` to build.
 Get it via http://rustup.rs if you don't have it already.